The

 Monstickers (Topps, 1979) Plastic puffy stickers sold in 3 panel strips.
 68 different panels, but all the different designs can be collected with as few as 26 panels.
 The backs are blank.
 Complete set retail: $75

-Morbid Monsters (Nostaligic Cards Co., 1999) 45 different cards with monster faces and common names on the front.
-Reverse has monster limricks.
+Morbid Monsters (NostaligiCards, 1999) 45 different cards with artwork of monster faces and common names on the front.
+The reverse has monster limricks.
 Foil chase cards offered.
 Retail: $10

 Movie Poster Cards (Movie Poster Cards 1997) Monster movie posters from days gone by-- 1940s - 60s.
 Complete 34 Full color card set (#35 & #36 were promos).
 Retail: $5-$15.
 (See backs.)